 The Ashes series are hosted in turn by England and Australia at least once every two years, traditionally over a five match Test series.

 The next Ashes series is due to take place in Australia in late 2021/early 2022.
-The host venues for the 2021-2022 Ashes series have yet to be announced, however it is tradition for the Boxing Day test to be played at the Melbourne Cricket Ground and the New Year’s Day test to be played at the Sydney Cricket Ground.
+It is tradition for the Boxing Day test to be played at the Melbourne Cricket Ground and the New Year’s Day test to be played at the Sydney Cricket Ground.

 How do I get there?